|Max Headroom||open||Bridge Clearance||

 The engine is easily accessed for daily checks by lifting the sun pad.
 Gas struts hold it in the open position.

-Options are available for each of the three models, and there are definitely some that we’d consider on any of the three that we would purchase.
+Options are available for each of the three models, and there are definitely some that we’d consider.

-To begin, there’s the watersports tower that is available for all three models.
-It’s hinged for easy storage, and there are two versions, the basic ($2,660) and the same model with a color matched Bimini top ($3,407).
-The XL Package ($1,200) includes a bow scuff plate, an hour meter, depth gauge, dual flip-up bucket seats, 5 pull up cleats, snap-in carpet, stainless drink holders, stainless grab handles, and stainless speaker covers.
+There’s the watersports tower that is available for all three models.
+It’s hinged for easy storage, and there are two versions, the basic and the same model with a color-matched Bimini top.

 Non-structural parts and components have a 2-year warranty and the hull and deck have a 5-year warranty.
 There are a number of exclusions so the warranty should be read carefully, although most exclusions seem fairly standard.